weskinner/symbol-gen/README.md

 Hit `cmd-alt-g` to generate tags file for your project.
 This can take a few moments.

+###Configuration

+Symbol-gen will pay attention to your "Exclude VCS Ignored Paths" and "Ignored Names" atom settings.

 ###Caveats

 The current implementation of Symbols View can take a bit to load a large (>20MB) tags file.
 Be patient.